Julian-Moncarz/MacOS-Intention-Tool/README.md

 3. A detailed report will open in your browser

 The analysis includes:
-- A AI report on your intentions, key lessons you have learnt and key action items
+- An AI report on your intentions, key lessons you have learnt and key action items
 - A report on patterns in your intention setting
 - Visual charts of your progress